-KEITH SETH, )
+KEITH SETH,)

-DAVID SMITH, )
+DAVID SMITH,)

-MARIO BURCH, and )
+MARIO BURCH, and)

-JOHN DOES 1-5, )
+JOHN DOES 1-5,)

-Individually and on behalf of a class )
+Individually and on behalf of a class)

-of similarly situated persons, )
+of similarly situated persons,)

 )

-Plaintiffs-Petitioners, )
+Plaintiffs-Petitioners,)

-) Case No.
+) Case No. 8:20-cv-01028-PX

-V. )
+v.)

 )

-MARY LOU MCDONOUGH, )
+MARY LOU MCDONOUGH,)

-In her official capacity as )
+In her official capacity as)

-Director of the Prince George's County )
+Director of the Prince George's County)

-Department of Corrections, )
+Department of Corrections,)

 )

 )

-Defendant-Respondent. )
+Defendant-Respondent.)

-CLASS ACTION COMPLAINT FOR DECLARATORY AND INJUNCTIVE RELIEF AND PETITION FOR WRITS OF HABEAS CORPUS PURSUANT TO 28 U.S.C. § 2241
+FIRST AMENDED CLASS ACTION COMPLAINT FOR DECLARATORY AND INJUNCTIVE RELIEF AND PETITION FOR WRITS OF HABEAS CORPUS PURSUANT TO 28 U.S.C. § 2241

-STATEMENT OF THE CASE
+STATEMENT OF THE CASE2

-- 1. There is an uncontrolled outbreak of COVID-19 at the Prince George's County Jail ("the Jail"). - 2.
-The Jail's actions fueled this outbreak, and it has also failed to take appropriate action in response.
+There is an uncontrolled outbreak of COVID-19 at the Prince George's County Jail ("the Jail").3